5v1988/kanstructor/README.md

     import runMe from 'dancing-yaml'
     runMe();
   ```
-Now execute tests using `node src/runMe.js` from command line.
-Note that, not necessarily that the runner method must always be named as `runMe`; The below is the sample structure once all setup is complete.
+Now execute tests using `node src/runMe.js` ( or `npm run test`) from command line.
+Note that, not necessarily that the runner method must always be named as `runMe`; Once all setup is complete, the below is the expected project structure

 ```sh